pifroggi/vs_align/README.md

 Enables better handling for low-quality input clips.
 When set to True general shapes are prioritized over high-frequency details like noise, grain, or compression artifacts by averaging the warping across a small area.
 Also fixes an issue sometimes noticeable in 2D animation, where lines can get slightly thicker/thinner due to warping.

 __*`device`* (optional)__
-Possible values are "cuda" to use with an Nvidia GPU, or "cpu".
+Can be "cpu", or "cuda" for use with an Nvidia GPU.
 This will be very slow on CPU.

 > [!TIP]
 > While this is pretty good at aligning very different looking clips ([see comparisons](https://slow.pics/c/bhfAcZYI)), you will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example: